6 Closed-Door Friends-to-Lovers Romance Books to Read This Year

 Easy as Pie by Carina Taylor

-Triggers: Loss of a parent due to cancer, ER Doctor, neglectful parents.
+Trigger warnings: Loss of a parent due to cancer, ER doctor, and neglectful parents.

 Find it on Amazon and Goodreads.